-G0 Please provide the URL of your institution's net price calculator: https://pacific.studentaidcalculator.com/survey.aspx
+G0.
+Please provide the URL of your institution's net price calculator:

-Provide 2021-2022 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2021-2022 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2021-2022 academic year costs of attendance will be available:
+ovide 2024-2025 academic year costs of attendance for the following categories that ar institution.] are applicable to Check here if your institution's 2025-2026 academic year costs of attendance are not ava provide an approximate date (i.e., month/day) when your institution's final 2025-2026 attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board
+G1.
+Undergraduate full-time tuition, required fees, food and housing

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2020-2021 academic year.
-(30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and food and housing for a full-time undergraduate student for the FULL 2025-2026 academic year.
+(30 semester hours or 45 guarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - · Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).
+- ✓ A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - ✓ Food and housing is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., \checkmark registration, health, or activity fees.) - ✓ Do not include optional fees (e.g., parking, laboratory use).

-G1 First-Year Undergraduates
+FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTIONS
+PRIVATE INSTITUTION

-Tuition: \$50,370
+Tuition:

-PUBLIC INSTITUTIONS
+PUBLIC INSTITUTION

-Tuition: In-district
+Tuition: In-district:

 Tuition: In-state (out-of-district):

 Tuition: Out-of-state:

-Tuition: Non-resident alien
+Tuition: Non-resident

 FOR ALL INSTITUTIONS

-Required Fees \$724
+Required Fees

-Room and Board (on-campus): \$13,740
+Food and Housing (on-campus):

-Room Only (on-campus):
+Housing Only (on-campus):

-Board Only (on-campus meal plan):
+Food Only (on-campus meal plan):

+Comprehensive tuition and food and housing fees (if your college cannot provide separate tuition and food and housing fees):

+Other:

+Minimum Maximum G2.
+Number of credits per term a student can take for the stated full-time tuition.

+G3.
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?

+□ Yes □ No

-Comprehensive tuition and room and board fee (if your provide separate tuition and room and board fees): college cannot Other: Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
-12 18 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
-X G4 Do tuition and fees vary by undergraduate instructional program? Х If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1? •
+- G4.
+Do tuition and fees vary by undergraduate instructional program? - □ Yes □ No

+If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

+\Rightarrow

-G5 Provide the estimated expenses for a typical full-time undergraduate student:
+G5.
+Provide the estimated expenses for a typical full-time undergraduate student: